gohugoio/hugo/content/tutorials/creating-a-new-theme.md

 :wq
 ```

 Render your website and verify the results.
-Now, the title on your home page should be "My New Hugo Site".
+Now, the title on your homepage should be "My New Hugo Site".
 This comes from the "title" variable in the `./config.toml` file.

 #### From Default